ISP2018/isp-qa-bankkeez/question.md

 public void testDivide(){
 double x = 5;
 double y = 30000;
-assertEquals(0.00016,5/30000);
+assertEquals(0.00016666666666666,5/30000);
 }
 ```
-Is the code correct or it is wrong?
-If wrong then fix the code.
+Is the code correct or is it wrong?
+If correct leave the answer balnk or else fix the code correctly.

 Answer:
 ```